HR-CMGT/PRG06-vue-workshop/presentation/loading.md

 ```
 ## Displaying data

 The great thing about Vue is that we only need to assign the JSON results to a reactive variable to populate the UI.
 You can bind the `actors` array to a repeating DOM element with `v-for`.

 In this example Vue will render a `<div>` for every film in our Films array.
 These divs will be added at the moment that the async function returns data.
-*note that we need to supply a key, this should be a unique value, for example the movie's id*

 ```
 <template>
     <div>